leobudima/elogii-blog/content/how-to-optimize-beverage-delivery-in-2020.md

 Monitoring performance is critical for reducing operational waste.
 It helps you find opportunities for optimization.

-Measuring [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/) like the average cost per delivery, is vital for this process.
+Measuring [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/) like the average cost per delivery is vital for this process.

 Without key performance indicators (KPIs), you won’t be able to make adjustments and test them against benchmarks.